tomaszkingukrol/async-data-flow/README.md

               +-- ArgsMapperOutputKeyError
               +-- ArgsMapperArgsError

+- DataFlowNotTupleError: raised when DataFlow is defined as other that tuple collection
 - DataFlowFunctionArgsError: raised when function used in DataFlow has another arguments that POSITIONAL_OR_KEYWORD arguments
 - DataFlowNotCallableError: raised when DataFlow contain not callable objects
 - DataFlowEmptyError: Raised when DataFlow or sub-DataFlow is empty - tuple or nested tuple defined DataFlow is empty